 William Welch (Bill) is an instructor in the Mercyhurst University Department of Intelligence Studies, primarily teaching Intelligence Writing and Presentation to undergraduate and graduate students.
 He worked as a reporter and city editor with the Erie Times-News for 29 years.
 Welch has been involved with the MCIIS Press, the press arm of the Institute for Intelligence Studies.
 Since arriving at Mercyhurst in 2002, Welch frequently taught in the Mercyhurst University Communication Department.
-He has been adviser of the university newspaper, The Merciad, since 2003.

 In September 2006, he joined the department after receiving his M.S. degree in applied intelligence from Mercyhurst in 2006.
 Welch earned his B.A. degree in journalism from Point Park University

 - INTL 580: Intelligence Communication (in the classroom and online)